jefgen/icu/docs/userguide/collation/customization/ignorepunct.md

+---
+layout: default
+title: Ignore Punctuation Options
+permalink: /collation/ignorepunct
+nav_order: 8
+parent: Collation
+---
 <!--
 © 2020 and later: Unicode, Inc. and others.
 License & terms of use: http://www.unicode.org/copyright.html
 -->

-# “Ignore Punctuation” Options
+# "Ignore Punctuation" Options
+{: .no_toc }

+## Contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

+## Overview

 By default, spaces and punctuation characters add primary (base character) differences.
 Such characters sort less-than digits and letters.
-For example, the default collation yields “De Anza” < “de-luge” < “deanza”.
+For example, the default collation yields "De Anza" < "de-luge" < "deanza".

-UCA/CLDR/ICU provide several options for “ignore punctuation” collation settings, also known as Variable Weighting or Alternate Handling.
-These options change the sorting behavior of “variable” characters algorithmically.
-“Variable” characters are those with low (but non-zero) primary weights up to a threshold, the “variable top”.
+UCA/CLDR/ICU provide several options for "ignore punctuation" collation settings, also known as Variable Weighting or Alternate Handling.
+These options change the sorting behavior of "variable" characters algorithmically.
+"Variable" characters are those with low (but non-zero) primary weights up to a threshold, the "variable top".
 By default, CLDR and ICU treat spaces and punctuation as variable.
 (This can be changed via API.)
 The DUCET also includes most symbols.

 ## Non-Ignorable